Jsf826/Hist2Prot/README.md

 **Hardware:**

-* NVIDIA GPU (Recommended) with CUDA support for PyTorch Lightning acceleration.
+* NVIDIA A6000 GPU (*8) with CUDA support for PyTorch Lightning acceleration.

 **Software:**